Sliding or Swing Wooden Driveway Gates

 Electric gates open and close automatically at the touch of a button.
 This means that they are usually closed unless someone is passing through them.
 So, you have a physical barrier across the driveway that is only open briefly for a few times each day.
 Consequently, thieves would have to get over the gate to get in and then back over it to get out.
 This is an obstacle that makes your house less attractive proposition for them, so they look elsewhere.

 Installing a gate automation system onto wooden driveway gates is a process that should only be dealt with by a professional gate installer.
 They will carry out a safety audit of the site and discus how you want to use your electric gates.
 They will then design a system that works best for your unique circumstances and includes your perfect style and design of gates.

-Swing gates are great if you have room inside the driveway entrance for the gates to swing open into with out hitting anything.
-This obviously means that there has to be room for you to park cars away from where the gates move.
+Swing gates are great if you have room inside the driveway entrance for the gates to swing open into without hitting anything.
+This obviously means that there has to be room for you to park cars away from where the gates travel.